CoralCoralCoralCoral/documentation/sprints/sprint_6/design_use_cases.md

     - Game _notification_ messages are forwarded to UI
     - Game command messages are forwarded to Sim via Rabbit

+### Tests

+1. Test _Notification_ messages are consumed from Rabbit and sent to UI
+    - create required Rabbit structures (Exchanges/Queues)
+    - mock a _notification_ message in the appropriate queue
+    - assert message is consumed and received by UI

+2. Test Command messages are received and sent to Rabbit
+    - create required Rabbit structures (Exchanges/Queues)
+    - mock a command sent to command STOMP endpoint
+    - assert message is sent to appropriate Rabbit queue

 ## D14 (v1)

 **Title:** Event Transmitter (EventTx)